Paidelk/Auto-Dealer-Pro/README.md

-# CarCar
+# Auto Dealer Pro
-CarCar is an app for managing everything in an auto dealership - from cars to sales, and from salespeople to technicians and services.
+Auto Dealer Pro is an app for managing everything in an auto dealership - from cars to sales, and from salespeople to technicians and services.

 ## Team
 - **Henry Martija** - Takes care of Auto Sales.